ICRAR/daliuge/README.rst

 <https://www.skatelescope.org/sdp/>`_ called Data Flow Management System (DFMS).
 DFMS aimed to
 prototype the execution framework of the proposed SDP architecture.

-For more information about the installation and usage of the system please refer to the docs or to https://daliuge.readthedocs.io
+For more information about the installation and usage of the system please refer to the `documentation <https://daliuge.readthedocs.io>`_

 Development and maintenance of |daliuge| is currently hosted at ICRAR_